n8acl/aprsnotify/README.md

 ## Change Log

+* 01/16/2022
+  * Fixed issue with weather part of the status message

 * 01/15/2022 - Minor update
   * Fixed error in message sending to Pushover
   * Fixed error in packetstatus creation with fixed station